Cimo02/FinalProject/DailyStandups/daily_meeting_4-24-19.md

 - Looking for functions that could make the app more complete

 ### Wenwen Cheng
--Thinking about how to add more functions to the app
+- Thinking about how to add more functions to the app
 - Started to find sound files online

 ### Mohak Padukone